austinesmith/cdk-and-vuejs-in-s3/README.md

 ### Deployment Automation:

-  * Each step of the deployment process was granularized into simple commands that can be scripted or quickly executed
+  * Each step of the deployment process was granularized into simple commands that could be scripted or quickly executed

   * At no point during the deployment process was access to the AWS management console required